CasaRudy/home-assistant.io/source/_integrations/tado.markdown

 ### Service `tado.set_climate_temperature_offset`

-You can use the service `tado.set_climate_temperature_offset` to set the temprature offset for Tado climate devices
+You can use the service `tado.set_climate_temperature_offset` to set the temperature offset for Tado climate devices

 | Service data attribute | Optional | Description                                                            |
 | ---------------------- | -------- | ---------------------------------------------------------------------- |